 The Kānoa – Regional Economic Development & Investment Unit (Kānoa – RDU) assessed applications to best match them with the Provincial Growth Fund (PGF), Te Ara Mahi (TAM) Whenua Māori, or Regional Apprenticeships Initiative (RAI).
 This included making sure the applications met the individual funds’ criteria and investment principles.
 Where appropriate, Kānoa – RDU worked with other government agencies to assess applications.

 - create jobs, leading to sustainable economic growth

 - enable Māori to realise aspirations in all aspects of the economy

-- encourage environmental sustainability and helping New Zealand meet climate change commitments alongside the productive use of land, water and other resources
+- encourage environmental sustainability and help New Zealand meet climate change commitments while allowing the productive use of land, water and other resources

-- improve resilience, particularly of critical infrastructure, and by diversifying our economy
+- improve resilience, particularly of critical infrastructure, and diversify our economy

 - lift the productivity of a region or regions

 - create additional value and avoid duplicating existing efforts

 - have a link to a region’s economic priorities and be supported by stakeholders

 - be well managed, well-governed and have appropriate trade-offs between risk and reward.

 - involve Māori freehold land or general title land owned by Māori.